Homer at the Bat: Reception

 IGN ranked the baseballers' performances as the seventeenth best guest appearance in the show's history: "each of these appearances was hilarious, making this a classic episode".
 The Phoenix.com praised the performances of each of the guest stars, but Darryl Strawberry, whom they put in the fifth position, was the only one to make their "Top 20 guest stars" list.
 The Toronto Star named Homer's conversation with Darryl Strawberry as the "greatest conversation of all time, involving the word yes".

 Nathan Rabin writes that the episode is about guest stars "but it's also about expanding the show's universe into strange, surreal directions", noting the bizarre misfortunes that befall the players.
 "The baseball setting gives writers like John Swartzwelder free reign[sic] to indulge their love of baseball history at its most arcane, whether that means referencing 'Three Finger' Brown or having Mr. Burns give his team Brain & Nerve tonic instead of tedious old beer or Gatorade.
 'Homer At The Bat' is an episode with a deep, irreverent love of baseball history.
 At this point, it's also part of baseball history: It's an unforgettable snapshot of what baseball royalty looked like circa 1992...the parody of 'Talkin' Baseball' that runs over the end credits has supplanted the original in my mind, perhaps because the original contains not a single reference to Ken Griffey's jaw being horrifically swollen.
 That it runs alongside sepia-toned, artificially aged footage of the show we just saw (a brilliant meditation on the nature of instant nostalgia that doubles as powerful instant nostalgia) is the icing on the cake, further proof that during its peak years the show went to insane lengths to get everything not just right but perfect."

 Legacy

 The episode has been credited with helping to save at least two lives.
 During the scene in which Homer chokes on a donut, a poster explaining the Heimlich maneuver is on the wall behind him.
 In May 1992, Chris Bencze was able to save his brother's life by performing the Heimlich Maneuver on him, having seen it in the episode, and in December 2007, Aiden Bateman was able to save his friend Alex Hardy's life by recalling the same.

-On October 22, 2017, Springfield of Dreams: The Legend of Homer Simpson, an hour-long mockumentary about the episode in the style of Ken Burns' Baseball, aired on Fox to commemorate the 25th anniversary of this episode as well as Homer's induction into the National Baseball Hall of Fame and Museum.
-Among those interviewed were every player who appeared in the episode except Strawberry.
+On October 22, 2017, Springfield of Dreams: The Legend of Homer Simpson, an hour-long mockumentary about the episode in the style of Ken Burns's Baseball, aired on Fox to commemorate the 25th anniversary of this episode as well as Homer's induction into the National Baseball Hall of Fame and Museum.
+Among those interviewed were every player who appeared in the episode, except for Strawberry.